The Department offers undergraduate (joint honours) and graduate programmes in philosophy (research MA, research PhD).

 The Department also contributes to the Foundation Certificate for Mature Learners and, in collaboration with the International Office, oversees the philosophy modules in short-term international programmes.

-The following are Philosophy modules on the Bachelor of Arts programme, in descending order from First Year onwards:
+Our undergraduate degree programme consists of a broad, accessible, and solid initiation to Philosophy.
+The following are our modules on the Bachelor of Arts programme, in descending order from First Year onwards:

 BA students follow the Off-Campus Programme for both semesters of the third year.
 This is comprised of international study placement and/or relevant work placement.
 Philosophy students who wish to study abroad are advised by department staff on the availability of appropriate courses.
 Guidance is also provided for those who wish to use the opportunity to begin research work for final year projects in Philosophy.

 The aim in this course is twofold: to cover both historical and contemporary philosophical conceptions of science and technology, and to cover and problematise the relation of philosophy to science and technology.

 This module focuses on a major and influential branch of contemporary European thought, namely phenomenology.
 This contemporary approach to philosophy, whose findings and research have impacted many areas of the human sciences, is primarily introduced via a ‘learn by doing’ approach.
 By looking at some of the major philosophical issues with which phenomenology has been concerned, in authors such as Brentano, Husserl, and Stein, we situate the findings of phenomenology historically and highlight their exploration in contemporary research.
 As such, this module offers students an in-depth understanding of the historical and conceptual development of phenomenology and the specific impact it has had had upon the contemporary human sciences.